 What can I expect after surgery?

-At Vermont Sports Medicine Center, our goal is to help you keep your pain under control, improve strength, and to regain fine motor abilities with your wrist and hand.
+At Vermont Sports Medicine Center, our goal is to help you control your pain, improve your strength and range of motion, and regain your hand's fine motor skills.
 When your recovery is well under way, regular visits to our office will end.
-Although we will continue to be a resource, you'll be in charge of doing your exercises as part of an ongoing home program.
+Although we will continue to be a resource, you will be in charge of doing your exercises as part of an ongoing home program.

 Vermont Sports Medicine Center provides services for Physical Therapy in Vermont.